SarikaBhosale11/Library-Management-Spring/README.md

       - Database
       From DAO layer we can use Hibernate/jpa to fetch data from database.
 But I have created DataHelper class which returns static dummy data.

+	  # Flow description : Story 2
+   - Requirement
+     User should be able to borrow books from library.
+Each User has a borrowing limit of 2 books at any point of time. the book will be added to users borrowed list and removed from available list.

+     Assumption
+     User has availabe book list from the REST I developed in Story 1.
+So frontend system will pass ids of user selected books along with user id to borrower REST.